Stranded in the Jungle

 "Stranded in the Jungle" is a song originally recorded by the American doo-wop group the Jay Hawks.
 It was written by Ernestine Smith and the band's first tenor, James Johnson.
-The Jay Hawks' version of the song peaked at No. 18 on the Billboard Magazine Best Selling Popular Retail Records Chart.
+The Jayhawks' version of the song peaked at No. 18 on the Billboard Magazine Best Selling Popular Retail Records Chart.

 Cover versions

 Recording cover versions of contemporary songs was standard industry practice during the 1940s and 1950s.
 A hit song could generate many different versions: pop and instrumental, polka, blues, hillbilly and others by a variety of artists.
 The American doo wop group, The Cadets, were the first to cover the Jay Hawks' hit, with the Gadabouts not far behind.
-All three groups proved to be one-hit wonders, with "Stranded in the Jungle" being the only top-40 hit for any of them.
+All three groups proved to be one-hit wonders, with "Stranded in the Jungle" being the only top-40 hit for any of them, although The Jay Hawks had other hits under the names The Vibrations and The Marathons.
 The Rhythm Rockets and the Johnston Brothers (B-side to "In the Middle of the House" by the Johnston Brothers and the Keynotes) also covered it in 1956.